- (1) Utilize Instagram Stories

 Bottom line?
-There’s no way around sharing relevant content regularly if you don’t want to lose Instagram followers.
+How to stop decreasing followers on Instagram?
+There’s no way around sharing relevant content regularly if you don’t want to lose followers.

 Balancing your post frequency is crucial.
 While I don’t suggest posting day in day out, posting routinely doesn’t hurt as well.
 Try avoiding long gaps and not posting more than 2-3 times a day.

 Why do i keep losing followers on Instagram?
 Show your followers that you love them if you want them to keep following.
 Simply thanking people for sharing your work does a great job of landing great impression.
 In fact, this article shows that Justin Bieber has a strong Twitter following owing to his sheer appreciation.

 Besides, you can also cultivate your relation by asking questions, answering questions and following them back.
 Here, I’d like to emphasize on following people back as it helps you get your followers fast and retain them for good.